-- The light injection system is used to test and monitor all the electronic channels and the data ac- - quisition system.
-In each end-cap, light is injected in the WLS fibres just in front of the fibre-PMT

-- opto-coupler with the help of LED's (Kingbright 9 L-7113PBC), straight PMMA light guides, 6 mm - diameter and 50 mm long, and a white painted diffusive box (Fig. 12).
-The LED's are pulsed from - outside the end-cap by a purposely designed driver activated by an external trigger. - 4 The gain monitoring of each PMT channel and its associated electronics can be performed in a very - 5 short time in the single photoelectron mode and up to about 100 photoelectrons.
-By pulsing LED's on - one side of the module and reading the signal on the other side, a possible WLS fibre ageing can be - 7 monitored. - 8 The system is designed to provide a rather uniform, within a factor 3, illumination of all the 64 fibres - bundled in a 8×8 dense pattern near the optical window. - The light injection system will regularly be operated during the whole experiment duration. - 11 The LED pulser (Fig. 26) provides fast blue light pulses with an amplitude range of more than a factor - of 200, with a stability and reproducibility of about one percent at the high and medium amplitudes - and a few percent at the lowest amplitudes.
-The circuit, which generates the current pulses for the pair - of LEDs of the light injector, based on standard fast amplifier chips, needs only ± 5 V supplies and - fits on a PCB area of $25 \times 50 \text{ mm}^2$.
+- 2 The light injection system is used to test and monitor all the electronic channels and the data acqui- - 3 sition system.
+In each end-cap, light is injected into the WLS fibres just in front of the fibre-PMT - opto-coupler with the help of LED's (Kingbright 10 L-7113PBC), straight PMMA light guides, 6 mm - 5 diameter and 50 mm long, and a white painted diffusive box (Fig. 12).
+The LED's are pulsed from - 6 outside the end-cap by a purposely designed driver activated by an external trigger. - 7 The gain monitoring of each PMT channel and its associated electronics can be performed in a very - short time in the single p.e mode and up to about 100 p.e.
+By pulsing LED's on one side of the module - and reading the signal on the other side, a possible WLS fibre ageing can be monitored. - The system is designed to provide a rather uniform, within a factor 3, illumination of all the 64 fibres - bundled in a 8×8 dense pattern near the optical window. - The light injection system will regularly be operated during the whole experiment duration. - The LED pulser (Fig. 26) provides fast blue light pulses with an amplitude range of more than a factor - of 200, with a stability and reproducibility of about one percent at the high and medium amplitudes - and a few percent at the lowest amplitudes.
+The circuit, which generates the current pulses for the pair of LEDs of the light injector, based on standard fast amplifier chips, needs only ± 5 V supplies and - fits on a PCB area of 25×50 mm2.
 The pulser requires a LVDS trigger signal with a width of 20 ns. - The spread of the absolute light output of 2500 LED's was found to be within a factor of two.
-Also the - relative light output as a function of the DAC setting can differ up to a factor of two for two arbitrary - chosen LED's.
+Also the - relative light output as a function of the DAC setting can differ up to a factor of two for two arbitrary - above I ED's.
+To improve the uniformity I ED's of similar performance were above to form a noise - 20 chosen LED's.
 To improve the uniformity, LED's of similar performance were chosen to form a pair - and adequate filters were used to equalize the absolute light yield for all pulsing systems.
-The spread - of the maximum light signal produced by the LED's is then reduced to about $\pm 15\%$ for all injectors - 21 and the relative light signals of the LED pairs as a function of the DAC setting will track within about - $\pm 20\%$.
+The spread - of the maximum light signal produced by the LED's is then reduced to about $\pm 15\%$ for all injectors and the relative light signals of the LED pairs as a function of the DAC setting will track within about - $\pm 20\%$.